-Plus, there’s evidence that insincere praise over non-praiseworthy thing is unhealthy for our kids.
-Parental guidance is an important part of a kid’s development; I mean – after all – sometimes it needs to be us that tells our kids they’re embarrassing themselves.
+Plus, there’s evidence that insincere praise over non-praiseworthy things is unhealthy for our kids.
+Parental guidance is an important part of a kid’s development; I mean – after all – sometimes it needs to be us who tells our kids they’re embarrassing themselves.
 (Everyone else is all Minnesota Nice.)

-But mixing that loving truth telling with encouragement in Dr. Gottman’s 5:1 magic healthy relationship ratio is a powerful way to raise kids.
-(Five positive interactions for every one negative one.)
+But mixing that loving truth-telling with encouragement in Dr. Gottman’s 5:1 magic healthy relationship ratio is a powerful way to raise kids.
+(Five positive interactions for every negative one.)